dineshraj/blog/_posts/2020-05-12-millies-style-cookie-recipe.md

 * Two bowls
 * Electric whisk (a hand wisk can work but it will be harder)
 * Spatula
 * Baking trays
+  * Ideally 4 if you have room, or make the cookies two trays at a time
 * Greaseproof paper
 * Sieve

 ## Instructions
-* Preheat the oven to 200°C, (fan 180°C, gas mark 4) and line 4 baking trays with greaseproof paper.
+* Preheat the oven to 200°C, (fan 180°C, gas mark 4) and line your baking trays with greaseproof paper.

 <!-- more -->